 Musculoskeletal (MSK) conditions are the number one reason Veterans seek treatment at VA.
 MSK injuries affect the body's movement.
 This involves muscles, tendons, ligaments, bones, and joints.

 MSK conditions may be caused by an accident (trauma), overuse (wear and tear), repetitive motions, strenuous physical training, and carrying heavy gear.
 Hip, knee, and ankle overuse injuries are especially common for women Veterans.
 It is important to get help because MSK injuries may cause long-term impacts like chronic pain if you do not seek treatment.

-Chronic pain is pain that lasts longer than three months.
+Chronic pain is pain that lasts longer than six months.
 Some examples of chronic MSK pain are back pain, arthritis, fibromyalgia, and joint problems.
 Chronic pain can impact your mood and make it difficult to work and participate in everyday activities.

 Even though some MSK conditions may lead to chronic pain, treatment can be helpful in reducing pain and improving function and quality of life.

 What services does VA provide for MSK conditions and chronic pain?

 VA is here to support you.
 Our primary care providers have special training to treat MSK conditions and pain in women Veterans.
 We offer services and treatment in VA medical centers and clinics available in the community.
 These services may include:

 - Primary care (Talk to your primary care provider first about MSK concerns—they can refer you to specialized services as needed.)